alumbo/react-timeline-vertical-navigation/README.md

 ## [Example](https://github.com/alumbo/react-timeline-vertical-navigation-example)

-For the demo, there is an "<ItemsGrid/>" component you can find in source, this is an example of what your scrollable component could be.
+For the demo, there is an "ItemsGrid" component you can find in source, this is an example of what your scrollable component could be.

 ```jsx
 import React from "react";